Benefits You Should Know About the Gluten-Free Lifestyle

 Gluten is a protein found in grains such as wheat, barley, and rye.
 It can be found in your classic breads, cereals, pasta, and beer, and even the not so obvious products like soy sauce, vitamin supplements, and toothpaste.
 (Source) People with Celiac disease or gluten sensitivity can’t tolerate these foods, and ingestion will often lead to varying degrees of inflammation of the intestinal tract, abdominal pain, bloating, diarrhea, constipation, “foggy brain,” rash or headache.
 (Source)

-What does a non-gluten diet look like?
+What does a gluten-free diet look like?

 If done in a healthy manner, a non-gluten diet ideally incorporates foods like fruits, vegetables, seeds, nuts, lean meats, and grains and starches like corn, soy, quinoa, and rice.
-Don’t worry, though, because you can still enjoy many of your favorite foods with alternatives using non-gluten rice flour as a substitute.
+Don’t worry, though, because you can still enjoy many of your favorite foods with alternatives using gluten-free rice flour as a substitute.
 Find delicious options here.

-How is a non-gluten diet beneficial?
+How is a Gluten-free Lifestyle Beneficial?

 While non gluten lifestyle and diet are geared mainly at Celiac and non-Celiac gluten sensitivity, they may nevertheless give several health advantages and serve as a framework for developing healthy eating habits.
-Here are some key benefits of the non-gluten diet.
+Here are some key benefits of the gluten-free diet.

 Celiac disease patients are more prone to experience unhappiness.
 However, studies discovered that avoiding gluten had a beneficial influence on depressive symptoms and can help patients improve their quality of life.